Checking your quota and requesting quota increases

 How do I request a quota increase?

-Please complete this form.
+Please complete the Quota Increase Form.
 If you need an increase in the number of files then indicate this in the "Notes" field of the form.

 How do I find and remove unnecessary files?